vbrand1984/dotfiles/README.md

 ### Local bin directory
 `~/.local/bin` is added in `$PATH` _after_ everything else.
 This directory contains several scripts which have executable bit on.

+`~/.local/bin` **has the `exact_` chezmoi's prefix in the config** (see the [docs](https://www.chezmoi.io/reference/source-state-attributes/)) which means that **anything not managed by chezmoi in this directory will be deleted** upon executing `chezmoi init --apply`, `chezmoi update` or `chezmoi apply`.
+If this behaviour is undesirable, rename the directory in the chezmoi source directory and wipe off the `exact_` prefix before applying the configuration.

+### Local scripts directories
+Utility scripts without executable flag are stored in the [`~/.Scripti`](home/exact_private_dot_Scripti) directory.
+Openbox pipemenu scripts are stored in [`~/.Scripti/openbox-pipemenus`](home/exact_private_dot_Scripti/exact_private_openbox-menus).
+All these scripts are invoked from other scripts directly, so that there is no need to either add them in `$PATH` or enable executable bit at all.

+These directories both have the `exact_` prefix in the config as well.

 ### Most config files are readonly
-Most of the configuration files managed by chezmoi here are `private_` and `readonly_` (see the [docs](https://www.chezmoi.io/reference/source-state-attributes/)).
+Most of the configuration files managed by chezmoi here are `private_` and `readonly_`.
 The reason for that is not only security, but also convenience.
 This prevents user from accidently editing a config file which is managed by chezmoi.
 Instead, the `chedit` alias is defined in `bash` for the `chezmoi edit --apply` command.
 This command is also available via the `mc` user menu: just navigate your cursor over the desired file, press `F2` and `e`.

-### Local scripts directory
-Utility scripts without executable flag are stored in the [`~/.Scripti`](home/exact_private_dot_Scripti) directory.
-Openbox pipemenu scripts are stored in [`~/.Scripti/openbox-pipemenus`](home/exact_private_dot_Scripti/exact_private_openbox-menus).
-All these scripts are invoked from other scripts directly, so that there is no need to either add them in `$PATH` or enable executable bit at all.

 ### The chezmoi.toml file
 This config excessively abuses templating features of chezmoi.
 Many settings are stored in the `~/.config/chezmoi/chezmoi.toml` file which is defined by [`$CHEZMOI_SOURCE_DIR/.chezmoi.toml.tmpl`](home/.chezmoi.toml.tmpl).